Appealing to the SEND Tribunal

 Witnesses

-You can ask professionals to be your witness, establish whether they can provide a letter, report or witness statement which helps you to evidence your key points.
+It isn’t essential, however, you can ask professionals to be your witness.
+Think about who might be able to provide information which helps you to evidence your key points.
 You may, for example, ask that they clarify or expand the information they have provided as part of the assessment.

 You could ask if they will come along to the hearing (no more than three witnesses), if they decline you can request a summons for them to attend – before you do this be sure they intend to support your case!
 They will be expected to provide a written report to be included within evidence too.

-Private therapists and psychologists you call are likely to charge you a fee to attend a hearing
+Private practitioners you call as a witness are likely to charge you a fee to attend a hearing.

 The local authority can ask professionals to attend as witnesses too – you will be able to see who they have called when you receive the bundle.